Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Introduction

 \subsection{Contributions}

 In this work, we propose zono-conformal predictors, a novel framework that unifies and generalizes ideas from conformal prediction, IPMs, and reachset-conformant identification.
-Our contributions are: \begin{itemize} \item We introduce zono-conformal predictors and present efficient strategies for their construction for regression and classification tasks. \item We propose novel methods for detecting outliers in the data. \item We provide probabilistic guarantees for the reliability of the identified predictors. \item We demonstrate the decreased conservatism of zono-conformal predictors compared with a standard conformal prediction approach and interval predictor models in extensive numerical experiments. \end{itemize}
+Our contributions are: \begin{itemize} \item \textbf{Generalized framework:} We introduce zono-conformal predictors, which extend IPMs from one-dimensional prediction intervals to multi-dimensional zonotopic prediction sets.
+In contrast to IPMs, our framework (i) supports multi-output prediction with explicit modeling of dependencies, (ii) efficiently handles nonlinear base predictors via a principled linearization and uncertainty allocation strategy, and (iii) extends to classification tasks. \item \textbf{Probabilistic guarantees:} We propose novel methods for detecting outliers in the data and provide probabilistic guarantees on the reliability of the identified predictors. \item \textbf{Practical impact:} Zono-conformal predictors can replace multi-output conformal prediction across a wide range of applications.
+Unlike most existing methods, they require only a small set of calibration data to produce adaptive prediction sets with valid coverage guarantees.
+Extensive numerical experiments demonstrate that zono-conformal predictors achieve less conservative prediction sets than both classical conformal prediction and IPMs. \end{itemize}

-\Cref{sec:preliminaries} introduces the notation, the necessary background on conformal prediction and IPMs, and zonotopes. \Cref{sec:problem} presents the problem statement. \Cref{sec:zpm} defines zono-conformal predictors and proposes efficient construction techniques for both regression and classification tasks. \Cref{sec:coverage} outlines three outlier detection strategies and derives probabilistic coverage guarantees for the identified predictors. \Cref{sec:experiments} compares the conservativeness and coverage of zono-conformal predictors with standard CPs and IPMs in extensive experiments on synthetic and real-world datasets.
-Additional details on the datasets are provided in \cref{sec:datasets}, and the results of ablation studies are discussed in \cref{sec:ablationStudies}.
+\Cref{sec:preliminaries} introduces the notation, the necessary background on conformal prediction and IPMs, and zonotopes. \Cref{sec:problem} presents the problem statement. \Cref{sec:zpm} defines zono-conformal predictors and proposes efficient construction techniques for both regression and classification tasks. \Cref{sec:coverage} outlines three outlier detection strategies and derives probabilistic coverage guarantees for the identified predictors. \Cref{sec:experiments} compares the conservativeness and coverage of zono-conformal predictors with standard CPs and IPMs in extensive experiments on synthetic and real-world data sets.
+Additional details on the data sets are provided in \cref{sec:datasets}, and the results of ablation studies are discussed in \cref{sec:ablationStudies}.